ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 		cat $workspace/"$dna_sample"-PB.*.filt.bed > $workspace/"$dna_sample"-PB.filt.bed

-17. Identify variants whose locations both are in known Alu elements and are covered in the DNA sequencing to at least the minimum read depth: TODO: change alu_regions.txt to alu_sites.txt from here down
+17. Identify variants whose locations both are in known Alu elements and are covered in the DNA sequencing to at least the minimum read depth:

 		# filter out of the list of variants in known Alu elements those
 		# that are not in the list of sites with adequate DNA read depth
 		$intersectBed \
 				-v \
 				-header \
-				-a $workspace/"$sample"_alu_regions.txt \
+				-a $workspace/"$sample"_alu_sites.txt \
 				-b $workspace/"$dna_sample-PB".filt.bed \
 				> $workspace/"$sample"_alu.mincov.txt